Tate Schmitt

-Tate Schmitt (born May 28, 1997) is an American soccer player who plays as a defender for Major League Soccer club Houston Dynamo.
+Tate Matthew Schmitt (born May 28, 1997) is an American professional soccer player who plays as a defender for Nashville SC of Major League Soccer.

 Career

 Youth, college, and amateur

 Schmitt played two seasons at Desert Vista High School prior to joining the Real Salt Lake Arizona academy.

 Schmitt played four years of college soccer at the University of Louisville between 2015 and 2018, scoring 26 goals and tallying 17 assists in 80 appearances.
 He was named to the 2015 ACC All-Freshman Team and the TopDrawerSoccer.com Freshman Best XI Second Team.
 As a junior he was named to the All-ACC Second Team and the United Soccer Coaches All-South Region Third Team.
 His senior season saw him make the All-ACC First Team, TopDrawerSoccer.com Best XI Second Team, and United Soccer Coaches All-South Region First Team.
 Schmitt helped the Cardinals win the 2018 ACC men's soccer tournament, with Schmitt being named tournament MVP.

 Schmitt also played with USL Premier Development League side FC Tucson while at Louisville.